FrederikTobner/JANUS/Documentation/Implementation/Coding-Style.md

 ## Structure Encapsulation Philosophy

-### Don't Hide Your Damn Structures
+### Public Structures

 > "If you can't trust your kernel developers to not mess with internal fields, you have the wrong developers."
 > — *Linus Torvalds*

-**All structure definitions are public.
-No opaque handles.**
+**TinyOS uses public structure definitions rather than opaque handles.**

-Hiding structures behind opaque handles (`typedef struct foo * foo_handle_t`) is userspace OOP bullshit that has no place in kernel code.
-Here's why opaque handles are catastrophically bad for kernel development:
+Opaque handles (`typedef struct foo * foo_handle_t`) hide structure definitions from callers.
+This pattern is common in userspace libraries for API stability, but creates significant problems in kernel development:

-**Performance disaster:**
+**Performance Concerns:**
-- Every access requires pointer indirection
+- Every field access requires pointer indirection
-- Forces heap allocation instead of stack allocation
+- Forces heap allocation instead of enabling stack allocation
-- Destroys cache locality by scattering data
+- Reduces cache locality by requiring separate allocations
 - Adds function call overhead for simple field access

 **Debugging nightmare:**